7 Things To Be Careful Of After Surgery

 #3: Sleeping Position

-Depending on where the surgery was performed, you may be asked to sleep in a certain position for a few weeks afterward.
-This can prevent you from rolling onto your scar and irritating it, or straining it.
+Depending on where the surgery was performed, you may be asked to sleep in a particular position for a few weeks afterward.
+This can prevent you from rolling onto your scar, irritating it, or straining it.

 Different types of surgery will require sleeping in different positions.
 For example, after breast surgery, you may be asked to sleep on your back.